ethereum/consensus-specs/sync/optimistic.md

 point MUST NOT be included in the canonical chain and the weights from those `INVALID` blocks MUST NOT be applied to any `VALID` or `SYNCING` ancestors.

-## Validator assignments

-An entirely optimistically synced node is *not* a full node.
-It is unable to produce blocks, since an execution engine cannot produce a payload upon an unknown parent.
-It cannot faithfully attest to the head block of the chain, since it has not fully verified that block.

 ### Helpers

 Let `head_block: BeaconBlock` be the result of calling of the fork choice